Home Telephone Location New Telephone Numbers

 Royal Mail can be updated at: http://www.royalmail.com/personal/receiving-mail/update-your-address

-Postal numbering of individual properties forms part of the Building Control application process.
-Architects/Agents/Applicants should ensure that the site location map and site layout plan are submitted with the building control application.
+Postal numbering of individual properties forms part of the Building Control process.

 Issue/Confirmation of Postal Addresses

-Where a postal address issue is required for an agricultural building or confirmation of a postal address is required, applications should be made in writing to the Council’s Licensing Section.
+To request a postal address for an agricultural building or to confirm an existing address, apply in writing to the Licensing Section.

-For postcode queries please visit Royal Mail’s website Postcode and Address Finder
+For postcode searches, visit: Royal Mail Postcode Finder

 Street Nameplates